 Covenant House Vancouver helps at risk youth and homeless.
 These youth are often fleeing abuse and have aged out of foster care programs.
 Covenant House helps them with transitional housing and other services.

-The Youth Wellness Centre gives help to children and families with mental health services, including psychiatry and addiction counselling.
+The Foundry (formerly Youth Wellness Centre) gives help to children and families with mental health services, including psychiatry and addiction counselling.
 Giving children the help that they need early on can help them lead fuller, healthier lives as they grow into adults.

 BC Family Hearing Resource Society is the province's largest group for helping families with children who are deaf or hard-of-hearing.
 This organization has spent the last 35 years helping families communicate through teaching sign language instruction, mentoring, and other supports.